Loci of 3-periodics in an Elliptic Billiard: why so many ellipses?

 \begin{remark} In practice, after obtaining a resultant, a human assists the CAS by factoring out spurious branches (when recognized), in order to get the final answer in more reduced form. \end{remark}

-When not rational in the sidelengths, except a few cases\footnote{For instance Hofstadter points $X(359), X(360)$.}, Triangle Centers in Kimberling's list have explicit Trilinears involving fractional powers and/or terms containing the triangle area.
+When non-rational in the sidelengths, except a few cases (e.g., $X_{359}, X_{360}$ which are transcendental), triangle centers in Kimberling's list have explicit trilinears involving fractional powers and/or terms containing the triangle area.
 Those can be made implicit, i.e, given by zero sets of polynomials involving $p,q,r, s_1, s_2, s_3$.
 The chain of resultants to be computed will be increased by three, in order to eliminate the variables $p,q, r$ before (or after) $s_1, s_2, s_3$.